WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can have **custom CloudWatch metrics trigger scale events**

 * you can **suspend Auto Scalling**.
 This is **useful** while **debugging**.

+- if you want to make requests through API (regarding Auto Scaling), you have to sign them using HMACK-SHA1

 #### Lifecycle hooks